bighill/headless-node-session-auth/README.md

 ## Backend structure notes

-- The overall structure is setup to benefit tests and suite this particular application.
-This structure is definitely not one-size-fits-all; it only serves as an example.
 - The Validate utility is overly simple and not recommended for production.
 - The GlobalReply utility is an opinionated approach, YMMV.
 - During normal operation the app will connect to the MongoDB at `process.env.MONGO_URL`.
 When tests are run, that variable is overwriten to use the in-memory database thanks to `@shelf/jest-mongodb`.